-- ε Take-off must have wheels off the ground within 100 feet of the starting line. - The upwind turn will be made after passing the upwind pylon.
+- Sorties may be repeated as many times as possible provided the aircraft has passed the downwind turn pylon before the time limit for the flight period ends. - Maximum flight support crew is: pilot, observer and 3 ground crew.
+Only the designated ground crew may conduct the unloading/reloading.
+Pilot and observer may be members of the ground crew, provided total ground crew size remains 3 people. - The upwind turn will be made after passing the upwind pylon.
 The downwind turn will be made after passing the downwind pylon.
-Upwind and downwind pylons will be 500 Feet from the starting line.
-Aircraft must be "straight and level" when passing the pylon before initiating the turn. - ¿ Aircraft must complete either a right or left 360 degree turn on the downwind leg of each sortie.
-The direction will be specified on the contest day and will be opposite to the direction of the flight pattern. - ε Aircraft must land on the paved portion of the runway.
-Aircraft may "run-off" the runway during roll-out.

-- After landing, aircraft will taxi back to the starting line to unload their payload, and reload for the next sortie.
-Wing-Walkers are allowed to accompany the plane during the taxi, but must wait at the starting line until the aircraft comes to a complete stop before going to assist the aircraft.
-Sorties may be repeated as many times as possible provided the aircraft has passed the downwind turn pylon before the time limit for the competition period expires. - ¿ Aircraft that run off the runway during landing may be carried back to the runway by the ground crew to taxi back to the starting line.
-Aircraft that leave the runway will be returned to the runway at the nearest possible location - ¿ Aircraft unable to taxi back to the starting line due to landing damage may be carried by the designated ground crew.
-Ground crew members will not be allowed to leave the starting line to retrieve the aircraft until the aircraft has stopped. - Credited payload is that amount of payload successfully unloaded at the end of each sortie.
-Payload not physically attached to the aircraft at the completion of landing (i.e. any payload which becomes separated from the aircraft during landing for any reason) does not count. - ¿ Aircraft experiencing minor landing damage may be repaired and fly additional sorties within the competition period.
+Upwind and downwind pylons will be 500 feet from the starting line.
+Aircraft must be "straight and level" when passing the pylon before initiating the turn. - Aircraft must land on the paved portion of the runway.
+Aircraft may "run-off" the runway during roll-out. - After landing, aircraft will taxi back to the starting line to unload their payload, and reload for the next sortie.
+Wing-Walkers are allowed to accompany the plane during the taxi, but must wait at the starting line until the aircraft comes to a complete stop before going to assist the aircraft. - Aircraft that run off the runway during landing may be carried back to the runway by the ground crew to taxi back to the starting line.
+Aircraft that leave the runway will be returned to the runway at the nearest possible location. - Aircraft unable to taxi back to the starting line due to landing damage may be carried by the designated ground crew.
+Ground crew members will not be allowed to leave the starting line to retrieve the aircraft until the aircraft has stopped. - Aircraft experiencing minor landing damage may be repaired and fly additional sorties within the flight period.
 Repairs must be made on the starting line, and may not begin until the payload has been unloaded.
 Repairs must be completed before the payload is reloaded for the next sortie.
-All team members may assist in repairs, only ground crew members may reload the aircraft. - ¿ Aircraft will be considered to have only minor damage if they can be repaired and presented as flight worthy within 20 minutes of the end of that competition period.
-Aircraft with only minor damage will be credited with their full carried payload. - Aircraft which can be repaired during the competition, but not within 20 minutes of the competition period, will be credited with 1/2 of their carried payload. - 2 Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
-Decisions on safe flight altitude will be at the discretion of the flight line judges and all rulings will be final. - 2 No components may be dropped from the aircraft at any time during the flight.
+All team members may assist in repairs, only ground crew members may reload the aircraft. - Aircraft will be considered to have only minor damage if they can be repaired and presented as flight worthy within 30 minutes of the end of that flight period.
+Aircraft with only minor damage will be credited with their full Single Flight Score. - Aircraft which can be repaired during the competition, but not within 30 minutes of the flight period, will NOT be credited with a score for the last sortie flown, but will receive full credit for any prior sorties. - Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
+Decisions on safe flight altitude will be at the discretion of the flight line judges and all rulings will be final.